GSA/cto-website/_guides/Tiger_teams.md

 Tiger Teams can be considered effective if the primary issue is resolved and the root causes are shared widely across the organization.
 The following is an approach to meet those ends.
 (Remember this assumes that the most likely solutions have already been tried without success.)

-1. Take time to observe the symptoms.
+1. Take time to observe the symptoms and their impacts.
 Agree to a consensus on the current condition (preferably from the perspective of the end user).

     **List of Symptoms**